 The floor press, which can be done with bars or dumbbells, is a bench press variation that has a lifter assume a lying start on the floor.
 By perfuming the press on the floor vs the bench, the range of motion is decreased, placing a much greater load on the triceps and chest.
 This partial bench press movement can be beneficial for added muscular hypertrophy to those muscle groups, lockout strength, or a variation to allow pressing with athletes who may have shoulder injuries or precautions.

-In an earlier piece we discussed the dumbbell bench press and how it can be used to increase muscular development and performance for pressing athletes and general fitness.
+The dumbbell bench press can increase muscular development and performance for pressing athletes and general fitness.
 By training with dumbbells, you allow for greater range of motion (increases stimulus), unilateral development, and can better adjust the angles movement patterning to best fit every athlete’s anthropometric differences at the shoulder.

 While this is not a “bench press” variation, the ability to perform push ups is critical for bench press performance.
 Without the ability to support oneself on the push up can lead to injury and weakness in supported pressing pressing styles.